 Under paragraph 20(3)(b) of the Eighth Schedule, in determining the base cost of an asset for CGT purposes, expenditure incurred in respect of an asset must be reduced by an amount that has for any reason been reduced or recovered or become recoverable from or has been paid by any person (whether before or after the expenditure was incurred).
-Specified exclusions from this requirement to reduce expenditure are listed in paragraph 20(3)(b)(i), (ii) and (iii).
+Specified exclusions from this requirement to reduce expenditure are listed in paragraph 20(3)(b)(i), (ii) and (iii) of the Eighth Schedule.
 The receipt or accrual of a government grant in respect of an asset that has been included in gross income under paragraph (IC) of the definition of "gross income", is not listed as an exclusion.
-However, the receipt of such government grant should not be deducted from the base cost of the asset under paragraph 20(3)(b) because it would result in double taxation.
-In $CIR \ v \ Delfos$ in which De Villiers JA held as follows: $^{32}$
+However, the receipt of such government grant should not be deducted from the base cost of the asset under paragraph 20(3)(b) of the Eighth Schedule because it would result in double taxation.
+In CIR v Delfos in which De Villiers JA held as follows: